(Click here for bottom)

 SRO

 Standing Room Only.
-Refers to public event with all seated admission sold out.
+Refers to an event with all seated admission sold out.

 SRP